ZoneMinder/zoneminder/README.txt

-o    FIX - A problem with zmaudit.pl mishandling recovered events has been fixed. o    FIX - Fixed number of minor memory access issues. o    FIX - Fixed 'undefined pid' error in zmdc.pl. o    FIX - Changed a bunch of Info calls to Debug to reduce log clutter. o    FIX - Fixed a couple of problems with the authentication
+o    FIX - A problem with zmaudit.pl mishandling recovered events has been fixed. o    FIX - Fixed number of minor memory access issues. o    FIX - Fixed `undefined pid' error in zmdc.pl. o    FIX - Changed a bunch of Info calls to Debug to reduce log clutter. o    FIX - Fixed a couple of problems with the authentication